Laurent Wauquiez: Political career

 Wauquiez held several governmental positions over the course of Nicolas Sarkozy's presidency.
 He was named the Secretary of State for Employment in 2008 and also functioned as the government spokesman.
 He later served as Minister of European Affairs and of Higher Education.
 In 2012, he was re-elected to the National Assembly and became head of the Auvergne-Rhône-Alpes region in 2015.

+In 2012, Wauquiez opposed legalisation of same-sex marriage.

 On 10 December 2017, Wauquiez was elected as the president of The Republicans, winning over Maël de Calan and Florence Portelli.
 During his time in office, he overrode party scepticism to appoint François-Xavier Bellamy to lead the LR list in the European elections.
 He resigned in June 2019, bowing to pressure to step down after a his party’s weak performance in the elections.

-In August 2021, Wauquiez announced his decision not to run as the Republicans’s candidate in the 2022 presidential election.
+In August 2021, Wauquiez decided not to run as the Republicans’s candidate in the 2022 presidential election.

+Ahead of the Republicans' 2022 convention, Wauquiez endorsed Éric Ciotti as the party's chairman.

+Although he had previously promised not to participate in a government coalition after the 2024 legislative election, LR ultimately joined the Barnier government, led by an LR member.
+After Michel Barnier's ousting, LR joined the Bayrou government.

+In February 2025, Wauquiez announced his candidacy to reclaim the presidency of The Republicans, in 2025 The Republicans leadership election.
+Wauquiez sparked outrage in France, even within his own conservative circles, after proposing to send migrants awaiting deportation to French overseas territory Saint Pierre and Miquelon.
+However, he secured only 26% of the vote in the May 18 election, losing to Minister of the Interior Bruno Retailleau.